mravanelli/SincNet/README.md

-Work in Progress.
-The final version of the code will be available in few days.

 # SincNet
 SincNet is a neural architecture for processing **raw audio samples**.
 It is a novel Convolutional Neural Network (CNN) that encourages the first convolutional layer to discover more **meaningful filters**.
 SincNet is based on parametrized sinc functions, which implement band-pass filters.